mushroomhostage/BetterDispensers/README.md

 ### Conduit

 **Conduits** form BetterDispenser's primitive transport networks.
-Built out of *glass*, they can stretch up to 100 contiguous blocks and can instantly move items between dispensers and other containers.
+Built out of *glass*, they can stretch up to 1000 contiguous blocks and can instantly move items between dispensers and other containers.

-* When directly connected to a dispenser, the dispenser pulls items out of the container at the end of the conduit, if any (see *Storage*)
+* When directly connected to a dispenser, the dispenser pulls items *out* of the container at the end of the conduit (see *Storage*)
 * When connected via wooden plank to a dispenser, the dispenser dispenses items *into* the conduit (see *Filler*)
+* Only can follow one route

-## Filler
+### Filler

-The **filler** is created by placing a *wooden plank* next to a dispenser, followed by a conduit.
+The **filler** is created by placing a *wooden plank* next to a dispenser, optionally connected to a conduit.
+They override dispenser's normal dispensing as items in the world, and instead dispense items into a conduit.

+* Fillers insert items into a conduit, taken from the dispenser
+* If the end of the conduit is connected to a container, items will be placed within it
+* If not, items will be dropped on the ground at the end of the conduit
+* If the container overflows, excess items will be dropped on the ground

+### Turret

+The **turret** is created by placing a **brick** block next to a dispenser.

+* After each dispense, the orientation will rotate
+* Try it with TNT

 ## Permissions
 betterdispensers.command (op): Allows you to use the /dispenser command